nxtlo/aiobungie/CONTRIBUTING.md

     * This should be for bug fixes only.

-# Nox
+## Nox
 nox is a helper to run all the tests for you.
-We have 6 tests
+We have 8 tests

+* format
+    * Formats and sorts the source files using ruff and isort.
+* lint
-* isort, black
+    * Flake8 linting.
-    * file formatters.
+* type_check
+    * Used for type checking the source files using mypy.
-* mypy, stubgen
+* gen_stubs
-    * mypy type checks and stubgen for generating stub files.
+    * Used for generating stub files.
 * pdoc
-    * docs generator.
+    * Docs generator.
 * pytest
     * for testing and mocking aiobungie itself.
-* codespell
+* spell
-    * File text spell checks.
+    * Source file text spell checks.
-* client_test and rest_test
+* client
-    - Which are real tests for the base client and the rest client.
+    * Which are real tests for the base client.
     For this you'll need to export your token in an env variable like this `export CLIENT_TOKEN='TOKEN'` for unix based systems.

-    If you're on windows i recommend making a `.env` file in the root directory and write this `CLIENT_TOKEN='TOKEN'`
+    If you're on windows, I recommend making a `.env` file in the root directory and write this `CLIENT_TOKEN='YOUR_TOKEN'`

 You can list all available session by typing `nox -l`

-## Notes

-### Coding style
+## Coding style
 - This project uses numpy style for the docs.
-- Importing stuff should be the module itself and not the absolute object. i.e.,
+- Importing objects should be the module itself and not the absolute object. i.e.,

 This is fine.
 ```py